 Dermatology Nurse Certified (DNC) and Dermatology Certified Nurse Practitioner (DCNP) designations are provided by the Dermatology Nursing Certification Board.
 The DNCB is separately incorporated from the DNA.
 These certification pages are maintained by the DNCB.

 Certification provides an added credential beyond licensure and demonstrates by examination that the Registered Nurse or Nurse Practitioner has acquired a core body of specialized knowledge and adheres to specialized nursing standards.
 It assures consumer protection and confers peer and public recognition to those individuals who prove proficient in their practice.
-The Dermatology Nursing Certification Board (DNCB) is a member of the American Board of Nursing Specialties.

 Read a Position Statement on the Value of Specialty Nursing Certification from the American Board of Nursing Specialties (ABNS)